Get,

 • It is said to fight tooth decay and gum disease.

 Teething is a crucial and normal part of a baby’s growth.
 Teething can be tough on the baby, but if you know what to expect and know ways that may help, it gets easier.
-If you’re worried about teething, ask your pediatrician or dentist.
+If you’re worried about teething, ask your paediatrician or dentist.
 They can guide you and offer support based on your baby’s needs.

 Conclusion

 In conclusion, teething can be a long journey for new parents and their toddlers.
-Knowing what to expect and when to seek help may make things simpler and with the right focus, parents may make sure their baby’s dental health is on track.
+Knowing what to expect and when to seek help may make things simpler, and with the right focus, parents may make sure their baby’s dental health is on track.
 This may ensure good dental health later on in life as well.

 Frequently Asked Questions (FAQs)